mienaikoe/ziyu/Chapters/Chapter2.md

   "Oh, I enjoy the repetition.
 Can't get a body like this by talking to tie-backs all day."

   She was referring to the tied-back robes of the members of the court where Mel worked.
-I changed the subject.
+I ignored her and shifted my focus to the ground.
+It was frosted over and harder than usual.

   "It's chilly today, isn't it?"